 In an interview with The Independent, Richards said:

-Probably 20 years ago... making a joke about a child with a disability would have gone uncommented on, or not commented on as much as it has been.
-I think people were offended by that because it was making fun of a child's disability and people don't
+years ago... making a joke about a child with a disability would have gone uncommented on, or not commented on as much as it has been.
+I think people were offended by that because it was making fun of a child's disability and people don't want to hear

 Ofcom commissioned Kantar Media to conduct a series of deliberative research workshops with members of the public to understand what people think of current protections for audio-visual (AV) content delivered on different platforms and on a range of